How do you get them up to speed on all the things you’ve got going on? What happens on day one? How do you assign them their first tasks?

 Your kick-off call is where most of the onboarding process happens.
 Schedule a call on Zoom or Google Meet with your assistant before they start doing any work for you.

 The main goal of the call is to orient your VA about you, your process, and their initial tasks.
-Here are some topics that you should address:

 When assigning your VA’s first tasks, it’s important to be clear about their responsibilities.
 Let them know about your expectations.
 By the end of the call, your assistant should have a clear idea of the tasks that they need to accomplish in the next couple of days.